Are you frustrated because you’ve some stuff to fix up around your yard?

 You can choose a repair instead within the 30 days.
 Everlast will pay the shipping to and from the repair center on mainland USA.

 Which is pretty good and shows they have faith in their MIG welders.

-Reports are that users have found contacting Everlast for help easy and responsive.
+Users report they’ve found contacting Everlast for help easy and They’re responsive.

-The Everlast MIG 140 welder is designed and built as a MIG welder for the home hobbyist or professional to use in their home garages or welding shops.
+Your Everlast MIG 140 welder is made and built as a MIG welder for the home hobbyist.
+Or professional to use in their home garages or welding shops.

-Boasting its IGBT (Insulated Gate Bipolar Transistor) inverter design the Everlast Poweri-MIG produces a greater weld output with less power draw compared to its direct competition.
+Boasting its IGBT (Insulated Gate Bipolar Transistor) inverter design.
+The Everlast Poweri-MIG 140e MIG welder produces a greater weld output with less power draw compared to its competition.